HUDSY's Apprentice Program

 We provide the skills and opportunity for Hudson Valley locals to develop their craft as community storytellers and get their foot in the door of the film industry.

-In HUDSY’s paid Apprenticeship Program we are looking for filmmakers early in their careers with the drive and dedication to commit to a six-month part-time program.
+In HUDSY’s paid Apprenticeship Program we are looking for filmmakers early in their careers with the drive and dedication to commit to a seven-month part-time program.

 Lex Catania (he/they) is a neurodivergent, trans, astrology nerd and compulsive crafter.
 He is constantly unearthing and untangling shame, generational trauma, and socialization into whiteness and patriarchy.
 He’s motivated by the deep transformation that storytelling can offer.
 Both the healing that comes from the power to share our own stories and be seen, as well as the healing that comes from seeing ourselves in other peoples stories, dissolving the walls of disconnection that our projections build around us.
 They aim to use video to accomplish this very thing, while also diy-ing trans centered clothing, building community, growing herbs, and being a menace.